 (3) Information to which restrictions are applicable.
-Whether a restriction applies to the use or disclosure of a record affects the type of records which may be disclosed.
-The restrictions on disclosure apply to any part 2-covered records which would identify a specified patient as having or having had a substance use disorder.
-The restriction on use of part 2 records to bring criminal charges against a patient for a crime applies to any records obtained by the part 2 program for the purpose of diagnosis, treatment, or referral for treatment of patients with substance use disorders.
-(Restrictions on use and disclosure apply to recipients of part 2 records under paragraph (d) of this section.)
+Whether a restriction applies to use or disclosure affects the type of information which may be disclosed.
+The restrictions on disclosure apply to any information which would identify a patient as having or having had a substance use disorder.
+The restriction on use of information to bring criminal charges against a patient for a crime applies to any information obtained by the part 2 program for the purpose of diagnosis, treatment, or referral for treatment of patients with substance use disorders.
+(Note that restrictions on use and disclosure apply to recipients of information under paragraph (d) of this section.)

 (4) How type of diagnosis affects coverage.
-These regulations cover any record reflecting a diagnosis identifying a patient as having or having had a substance use disorder which is initially prepared by a part 2 provider in connection with the treatment or referral for treatment of a patient with a substance use disorder.
-A diagnosis prepared by a part 2 provider for the purpose of treatment or referral for treatment, but which is not so used, is covered by the regulations in this part.
+These regulations cover any record of a diagnosis identifying a patient as having or having had a substance use disorder which is initially prepared by a part 2 provider in connection with the treatment or referral for treatment of a patient with a substance use disorder.
+A diagnosis prepared for the purpose of treatment or referral for treatment but which is not so used is covered by the regulations in this part.
 The following are not covered by the regulations in this part: